 A few days later, our experts went back to the client's home to perform the service.
 They started by using a pH-neutral cleaner with a high-speed scrubber to deep clean the travertine tiles and grout lines.
-This cleaner also contains antimicrobial agents that will help keep the surfaces protected from harmful microorganisms for up to one week after it has been applied.
+This cleaner also contains ingredients that can help keep the surfaces protected from harmful microorganisms for an extended period of time after it has been applied.
 Once the cleaning was done, they honed the surface with low and mid grit pads to remove all the etch marks and scratches.
 They continued with a thorough polishing of the entire surface to give it a glossy finish.
 For the final step, they used a deep-penetrating sealant that helps prevent damage and enhances the color of the stone.

 When our team was done, they let the client see the results.
 His travertine floor now looked brand-new.
 All the etches, scratches and stains were gone.
 The homeowner thanked our techs and promised to call back for maintenance to keep the surface looking fantastic.